kaltenburger/NetworkPredictionICWSM2021/README.md

 This repository contains all the corresponding code to recreate tables and figures.

 ### Directions
-1. Placeholder
+1. Save data in corresponding data folders.

 2. How to run code where folder organization is briefly described below:
-  * ./data/: Placeholder folder for placing raw datasets.
+  * ./data/: Placeholder folder for storing raw datasets.
+We use the Facebook100 (FB100) dataset (Traud et al. 2011; Traud, Mucha, and Porter 2012), the Copenhagen Networks Study (Stopczynski et al. 2014) and the Reality Mining dataset (Eagle and Pentland 2006).
   * ./code/: Code for recreating tables and figures in main paper.
   * ./figs/: Folder for all figures.
   * ./output/: Output files generated from some of the scripts in the ./code/ folder.

-All code was writted and tested for Python XYZ
+3. For all the ReFeX code -- we adapt from https://github.com/LLNL/refex-rolx.

 ### Authors
 * Kristen M. Altenburger, kristenaltenburger@gmail.com